 Each of the 4 reference charts is just a collection of a few handy pieces of information to Use our Make affiliate link! your work THAT much easier when tomorrow arrives.

 Reference Chart #1 – Meeting Links

 This chart is a general area where we can house all of the locations where our team meets.
 This can be used either meet with clients or have internal meetings.
-It’s a simple list of Zoom, Google Meet, or Conference Call links.
+It’s a simple list of Use our Zoom affiliate link!, Google Meet, or Conference Call links.